 - She wanted to go through life along the path of love and renunciation to become the holocaust of the Immaculate Lamb.

 - She devoted her life to teaching preschool and asked for the grace of conversion for an apostate priest.

-- She humbly and quietly accepted the ordeal of being jailed by the Nazis and completed the total gift of herself finally in the concentration camp in Auschwitz – Birkenau.
+- She humbly and quietly accepted the ordeal of being jailed by the Nazis and surrendered herself to God in the concentration camp in Auschwitz – Birkenau.